Masterfoni/file-uploader-webservice/README.md

 # Webservice (Uploading Files)
-Simple webservice for uploading files
+Simple webservice for uploading files, made with Java and Maven.